Learning about Leadership

 People use the word “myth” to describe (and then debunk) ideas that, although persistent, do not hold true.
 Here are a few of these that repeatedly arise during these leadership programs.

 In any collaborative environment, there can be a tension between “expertise” and “authority.”
-There is a certain kind of confidence that allows someone to be comfortable not knowing everything.
+There is a certain confidence that allows someone to be comfortable not knowing everything.
 This allows people to make better use of the expertise around them, which can take the form of empowering those with deeper knowledge to bring that forward in a constructive manner.
 Leaders who complain about not being given good information should be asking themselves how well they create an environment where information flows freely.

 In the long-term care context, Clinical Leaders do not have to become experts in business and finance, or in infection control, or in conflict resolution, or whatever broad issue they have to face.
-Framing challenges such that everyone shares the context (as much as possible) creates and environment where people are comfortable sharing their expertise in a manner that helps everyone identify, understand and address some of the persistent problems that we face.
+Framing challenges such that everyone shares the context (as much as possible) creates and environment where people are comfortable sharing their expertise in a manner that helps everyone identify, understand and align toward addressing some of the persistent problems that we face.

 So… Leaders are curious and surface the expertise of others so as to have greater input for complex situations.